 I joined the Green Island Holiday Trust in 2019 and have relished the opportunity to work with a wonderful team to provide such special holidays to some of our local disabled people.

-I have spent the last 31 years working within the education sector – primarily overseeing the facilities, finances, and the human resources management at a number of independent schools.
+I have spent the last 34 years working within the education sector – primarily overseeing the facilities, finances, hospitality and the human resources management at both independent and state schools.

-I am married to Cheryl, who has been a volunteer for the Green Island Holiday Trust for the past 12 years.
-We have three children and two grandchildren.
-We live in Cowes on the Isle of Wight, where I work at a local special needs school.
+I am married to Cheryl, who has been a volunteer for the Green Island Holiday Trust for the past 15 years.
+We have three children and three grandchildren.
+Our home is in Northwood, just outside Cowes on the Isle of Wight.